openstack-archive/ospurge/README.md

 ospurge: OpenStack project resources cleaner
 ============================================

+`ospurge` is a standalone, client-side, Python script that aims at deleting all resources (taking into account their interdependencies) in a specified OpenStack project.
+OSPurge ensures in a quick and automated way that no resource is left behind when a project is deleted.

-`ospurge` is a client side script allowing an OpenStack administrator to cleanup any project, by deleting all of its resources prior to deleting the project itself.
+`ospurge` can be used by a cloud administrator (with the admin role) to cleanup any project or by a non-privileged user to cleanup his own project.

 Installation
 ------------